Video Conferencing in Australia – 2020’s unsung hero

-Video conferencing isn’t just a popular 90s movie fad – it’s a game changer for remote interaction, and with today’s technical innovation goes far beyond a generic phone call!
-It also goes without saying that video conferencing has been a powerful tool which has facilitated businesses to continue operating throughout lockdown this year.
+Video conferencing isn’t just a popular 90s movie fad – it’s a game-changer for remote interaction, and with today’s technical innovation goes far beyond a generic phone call!
+It also goes without saying that video conferencing has been a powerful tool that has facilitated businesses to continue operating throughout lockdown this year.

 This communication tactic has been integral for Australian companies this year, especially going through processes like onboarding interviews, training days, project management with interstate teams, and of course to host interactive presentations with the ability to screen share all Microsoft Office programs.
 It has been KEY to the facilitation of event management, an industry with many moving parts, all adjusting to a virtual service.

-Being able to visually view the people you are communicating with on a video conference with, not only aids visual learners, but also provides the ability to interpret human expression, tone and personality where it may otherwise be missed through an audio-based platform like teleconferencing.
+Being able to visually view the people you are communicating with on a video conference, not only aids visual learners but also provides the ability to interpret the human expression, tone and personality where it may otherwise be missed through an audio-based platform like teleconferencing.
 Particularly important when companies need to address large scale groups for informative reasons or training purposes, where correct interpretation of the message being conveyed is crucial – something all businesses forced to work from home in 2020 can understand.